 Installation

-See relevant information in subsection 11.12.
+See related information at subsection 11.12.

 Coolant temperature sensor

-Throttle limit switch
+Throttle position switch

 Installation